DeGrom to get MRI for side issue after Mets win 5th straight

 TOSSED

 Escobar was ejected by plate umpire Manny Gonzalez after striking out swinging in the seventh.
-Manager Torey Lovullo came out to argue and was also booted by Gonzalez.
+Lovullo came out to argue and was also booted by Gonzalez.

 TRAINER’S ROOM